 - The growing medium has broken down

-The best time of year to repot your plant is the Spring.
+The best time of year to repot your plant is in Spring.
 This is because the new growth at this time of year works in both directions and the roots will quickly grow into the new space and establish faster.

 However, it is true that many houseplants won't mind being repotted at other times of the year - as long as you avoid overwatering and keep exposure to the cold to a minimum.